JinhuiYE/JinhuiYE.github.io/_pages/about.md

 News
 ------
-• 0928:
+• **0928**:
-Excited to announce that our two projects clinched 1st and 2nd places in the Human-Machine Interaction track of the Pazhou Algorithm Contest!
+*Excited to announce that our two projects clinched 1st and 2nd places in the Human-Machine Interaction track of the Pazhou Algorithm Contest!
 We've been awarded a total of 120,000 RMB and look forward to a big celebratory dinner.
-The relative works will be documented in upcoming papers. [link](https://mp.weixin.qq.com/s/_FuuvX1wKAW9dPBHi3yj8w)
+The relative works will be documented in upcoming papers.* [link](https://mp.weixin.qq.com/s/_FuuvX1wKAW9dPBHi3yj8w)

-• 0926:
+[//]: # (• 0926:)

-Participated in World Cleanup Day, collectively removing 17,970 items weighing 0.52 tons of marine debris.
-A fun and meaningful experience!
+[//]: # (Participated in World Cleanup Day, collectively removing 17,970 items weighing 0.52 tons of marine debris.
+A fun and meaningful experience!)

 • Before 08/30/2023: [...]